thiagocrux/todo-list/README.md

 # A Simple To-do List

-This app is a simple to-do list made by me with the goal of learning how to manipulate the DOM and test my JavaScript skills.
+This app is a simple to-do list made by me for a college assignment in the Web Development subject.
+In the development of the app I learned more about DOM manipulation and also tested my JavaScript skills.

 ## :toolbox: Built With